audreymateke/se-assignment-5-audreymateke/README.md

 11. Using Source Control:
     - How can users integrate Git with VS Code for version control?
 Describe the process of initializing a repository, making commits, and pushing changes to GitHub.
+ - The process of integrating Git with Visual Studio Code  for version control:

+-Install Git:

+     First, ensure that Git is installed on your computer.
+If it’s missing, VS Code will prompt you to install it.
+Restart VS Code after installation.

+-Open a Git Repository:
+-To clone an existing repository:

+    Use the Git: Clone command in the Command Palette (Ctrl+Shift+P).
+    Authenticate with GitHub if cloning from there.
+    Select a repository to clone.

+-To initialize a new local Git repository:

+    Open an existing or new folder in VS Code.
+    In the Source Control view, click the “Initialize Repository” button.
+This creates a new Git repository in the folder, allowing you to track code changes.

+-Commit Changes:

+    Make code changes in your files.
+    In the Source Control view, stage the changes by clicking the “+” icon next to the modified files.
+    Enter a commit message and click the checkmark icon to commit your changes.

+-Create and Switch Branches:

+    Use the Git: Create Branch command to create a new branch.
+    Use the Git: Checkout to ... command to switch to the new branch.

+-Compare and Merge:

+    Compare changes between branches using the gutter overview.
+    Merge changes from one branch into another using the Git: Merge command.

+Publish to GitHub:

+     Use the Publish to GitHub command to create a new repository on your GitHub account.
+    Choose a name, description, and whether it’s public or private.
+    VS Code pushes your local code to the remote repository.

  Submission Guidelines:
 - Your answers should be well-structured, concise, and to the point.